ctrlaltdelete3/BookIt/README.md

 - Unit Tests
 - Email notifications
 - Viber notifications
-- React frontend
+- Angular frontend
-- React Native mobile app
+- Ionic mobile app (maybe, in future plans)
 - All my TODO comments resolved (I try to have clean code so I will leave no unresolved comments in the end)
 - And some other cool stuff - stay tuned